krupenik/hotspot-b2plus/grammar/1-homework.md

     ~ Not yet.
 He's been in Spain for a week already.
 17. Looking forward to the USA trip!
     ~ Have you been there already?
 18. Look out!
 Watch your step!
-In the last three week three pedestrians were run over right here.
+In the last three weeks three pedestrians were run over right here.
 19. Keep on experimenting!
     ~ I'm kept back by financial deficiencies.
-20. Since when you're into crossword puzzles?
+20. Since when have you been into crossword puzzles?